 The X5 M50d is a very efficient SUV, offering a surprising 42.2mpg when driven carefully with CO2 emissions of 177g/km.
 The Range Rover TDV6 is not as efficient and will return 37.7mpg and 196g/km, with the V8 offering 22.2mpg at best and 298g/km of CO2 emissions.
 The X5 is the clear-cut winner when it comes to economy and the environment, with all diesel engines in the X5 range offering better figures.

 The BMW X5 sDrive25d is the entry-level model in the range and costs £42,590, with the highest spec XDriver50i petrol model costing at least £63,920.The Range Rover 3.0-litre TDV6 will set you back £71,295 or up to £93,395 for the 5.0-litre supercharged V8.
 The BMW X5 is definitely the cheaper option, when you consider how closely matched they are for on-road performance and the improved efficiency.

 Depending on your requirements, the Range Rover does offer a better equipment list as standard, but most will be available of the X5 for a lower asking price.
 If watching your wallet is not an issue, the Range Rover offers an unmatched regal quality, which the BMW does not quite live up to.

 When we look at each of these categories the BMW X5 does come out on top, with its space, comfort, performance and improved efficiency.
 But, it is still hard to say that it beats the Range Rover.
 If budget is no issue, the British made Range Rover will take you anywhere in style, class and comfort.

-If you are interested in finding out more about the BMW X5 or the Range Rover our experts are always available to discuss your queries at our centres in Harlow, Maidstone and Dunstable.
+If you are interested in finding out more about the BMW X5 or the Range Rover our experts are always available to discuss your queries at our centres in Harlow and Maidstone.
 We have an excellent range of quality used vehicles available and provide a variety of services.
 To find out more please contact us.